plutarche/companies-with-a-broken-staffing-process/README.md

 ##### Note: The vast majority of PRs are approved.

-- Defamation (court order required)
+- Defamation
-- Fake person/company, anything we can't verify exists online
-- Genuine appeal (mentioned person or company representative required)
+- Genuine appeal (mentioned person or company)
-- Duplicates, when found
-- Mistakes, when found
+- Duplicates and mistakes, when found
+- Trolling/unverified info